thriving-dev/kafka-streams-cassandra-state-store/README.md

 ℹ️ Please note this is also true when using kafka-streams with the native state stores (RocksDB/InMemory) with *at-least-once* processing.guarantee (default).

-For more information on Kafka Streams processing guarantees, check the references provided below.
+For more information on Kafka Streams processing guarantees, check the sources referenced below.

 ##### References
 - https://medium.com/lydtech-consulting/kafka-streams-transactions-exactly-once-messaging-82194b50900a